Wall Street rises again as the S&P 500 erases its loss for 2025

-NEW YORK (AP) — Most U.S. stocks are rallying Tuesday following an encouraging report that showed inflation unexpectedly slowed across the country last month.
+NEW YORK — (AP) — Most U.S. stocks rose Tuesday following an encouraging report that showed inflation unexpectedly slowed across the country last month.

-The S&P 500 was up 1% in late trading, coming off a big gain to start the week after the United States and China announced a 90-day pause in their trade war to allow for negotiations.
-The Dow Jones Industrial Average was down 160 points, or 0.4%, with an hour remaining in trading, and the Nasdaq composite was 1.8% higher as AI and other tech stocks led the way.
+The S&P 500 climbed 0.7%, coming off an even bigger gain to start the week after the United States and China announced a 90-day pause in their trade war to allow for negotiations.
+The Dow Jones Industrial Average fell 269 points, or 0.6%, and the Nasdaq composite jumped 1.6% as AI and other tech stocks led the way.

 Stocks have been roaring back since the S&P 500 fell nearly 20% below its record last month on hopes that President Donald Trump will ease his stiff tariffs on trading partners worldwide before they create a recession and send inflation spiking higher.
-The S&P 500, which sits at the center of many 401(k) accounts, is back within 3.9% of its all-time high set in February and is back to positive for the year so far.
+The S&P 500, which sits at the center of many 401(k) accounts, is back within 4.2% of its all-time high set in February and positive again for the year so far.

 Tuesday's report said that even with all the uncertainty around trade, and even with many businesses rushing to import products from other countries before tariffs raise their prices, inflation slowed to 2.3% last month from 2.4% in March.